needle-mirror/com.unity.2d.animation/Documentation~/CharacterRig.md

    - To restore a rigged actor to its original pose, select __Reset Pose__ from the [Editor toolbar](SkinEdToolsShortcuts.md#editor-toolbar).
    - Edit the default pose by moving the actor bones and joints with the [Edit Bone](SkinEdToolsShortcuts.md#editor-toolbar) tool.

-After you have completed rigging your actor, you are now prepared to animate.
+After you have completed rigging your actor, you are now prepared to [animate](Animating-actor.md) the actor.